Hands-On Fundraising

 Restate your gratitude.
 Tell them again why they’re important.

-Have a human sign the letter
+Have a human sign the thank you letter

 Make it someone as high up in the organization as possible.
 Or sometimes, the person the donor has a connection to.

 Sign it for real.
-Add a note – even if the note is only “thank you very much!”.
+Add a note – even if the note is only “Thank you very much!”.

 Stick that boring but necessary language at the bottom of the letter.
 No one wants to read it – they just want it there.